jonm01/minimalLogin/README.md

 Demo:https://login.techfeed360.com

 The SVG Images(Icons) used in this template are used only for demo purpose.
 I don't own any right to those SVG graphics.
-Please change it to your company logo or anything of your choice.

 Credits: